bennettslin/yearlings_bobtail_app/TEMP_TODO.md

 # Bug
-* Fix "Lenore."
-Edgar
-* Fix "What, wit man," putting
-* Can't click out of promo popup."
+* Can't click out of any popup from overlay.

 # TODO
 * Make turning off popups more obvious.
 (Wade brought this up.)